-Education and Training Minister Mark McGowan said 11 new schools would open their doors to students in 2008, more than in any school year since 1978.
+The Minister said today also marked the beginning of a new era for 11 new schools - more than in any school year since 1978.

-Primary schools opening today included Bletchley Park Primary School in Southern River, Ellen Stirling Primary School in Ellenbrook and Hocking, South Halls Head and Waikiki Primary Schools.
+Primary schools opening today include Bletchley Park Primary School in Southern River, and Ellen Stirling Primary School in Ellenbrook, as well as Hocking, South Halls Head and Waikiki Primary schools.

 In addition, more than 640 students will return to new and upgraded primary school facilities at Bullsbrook District High School.

-New secondary schools included Cape Naturaliste College in Vasse, Gilmore College in Kwinana, Wiluna Remote Community School and Atwell College.
+New secondary schools include Cape Naturaliste College in Vasse, Gilmore College in Kwinana, Wiluna Remote Community School and Atwell College.

 In March, 160 students in Years Four to Seven will relocate to the new primary school facilities on the Mount Barker Senior High School site.

-“We are committed to building a world-class education system,” the Minister said.
+“We are committed to building a world class education system,” Mr McGowan said.

 “That means giving students the best schools with the best facilities, including classrooms equipped with the latest in computer technology.”